 CASA House has a commitment to make public the experiences of victim/survivors of sexual assault and to advocate for reforms in a range of areas.
 To this end, CASA has produced a range of publications which work towards educating, informing and advocating in the interests of those who know only too well the facts of sexual assault: the victim/survivors themselves.
 These reports and publications are listed below:

-NEW REPORT RELEASED - Boundaries, better friends and bystanders: peer education and the prevention of sexual assault (2011)
+Boundaries, better friends and bystanders: peer education and the prevention of sexual assault (2011)

 A Report on the CASA House Peer Educator Pilot Project

 The peer educator pilot project was developed in response to feedback from the Sexual Assault Program for Secondary Schools (SAPPSS) and ran between 2007 and 2009.
 The main objective of the project was to build the capacity of senior students to take a leadership role in the primary prevention of violence against women.

 CASA House is pleased to present new evidence to support the role of peer educators in respectful relationships education.
 The Boundaries, better friends and bystanders report is relevant for practicioners and researchers seeking to develop youth leadership and also bystander approaches in support of the prevention of violence against women.

 - Peer Ed Report (PDF document - 872 Kbyte)

 - SAPPSS Report (PDF document - 3 Mbyte)